-Conservation easements are individually tailored agreements through which landowners voluntarily limit the use and development of their property to permanently preserve its natural or cultural features.
+Conservation easements are voluntary agreements through which landowners limit the use and development of their property to permanently preserve its natural or cultural features for public benefit.
 These real estate transactions involve a number of steps which include negotiation of terms and restrictions, mapping, title work, and more, and which end with a document that will protect the conservation values of the land.

 Conservation easements can be used to protect a variety of lands that benefit the public through their conservation values.
 The Minnesota Land Trust concentrates its efforts on protecting: